 Now all of your images and video clips should be arranged in the order you want and sized correctly.
 You can leave it here or you can add transitions between the clips or add some text layers.

-To add a transition between clips, click the Transitions tab on the left side menu to open the Transitions Library.
+To add a transition between clips, select one of the images and click the Transitions tab on the left side menu to open the Transitions Library.
 Apply the transition you want to use by dragging and dropping it onto the Timeline.

 To add text, open the Text menu from the Text tab on the left side of the editor.
 You can edit the font, color, and background style from the right side menu.